-Taylor Kelso, this academic year’s Great Commission Showcase winner, discovered her new life goals through an unexpected medical emergency.
+Taylor Holland (Kelso) '17, the 2016-2017 Great Commission Showcase winner, discovered her new life goals through an unexpected medical emergency.

-Kelso was a sprinter, running the 100- and 200-meter events on the track team at Orange Lutheran High School.
+Taylor was a sprinter, running the 100- and 200-meter events on the track team at Orange Lutheran High School.
 One day she noticed her heart beating wildly fast after a race—more than 260 beats per minute.
-“I was getting dizzy,” Kelso says.
+“I was getting dizzy,” Taylor says.
 “It was very scary.”

 She began to ask deep questions: “Why is this happening to me?
 Where is God?
 What is he doing in my life?”
 “It was a test of patience, for sure,” she says.
 “I was like, ‘Okay, how is God going to use this?’”

-Kelso had envisioned being a Lutheran school teacher, like her parents who taught at Salem Lutheran School.
+Taylor had envisioned being a Lutheran school teacher, like her parents who taught at Salem Lutheran School.
 But even that calling came into doubt.
 Then an English teacher at their church invited her to join a bi-annual missions trip to Hungary.
-Kelso’s brother had participated two years earlier and loved it.
+Taylor’s brother had participated two years earlier and loved it.

 “This seemed like a great opportunity to teach English, share the gospel and see some neat places in Europe,” she says.
 “I thought, what could be cooler than that?”